JuliaSparse/SuperLUDIST.jl/README.md

 ## Known Issues
 - CUDA support is currently disabled.
-- LBT is not yet a dependency, so the library uses OpenBLAS32_jll for now.
-- OpenBLAS32_jll has a known issue with threading.
-Currently being investigated.

 ## About the project
-This is summer a project at the [Berkeley National Lab](https://www.lbl.gov) with scalable solvers group Led by [Dr. Xiaoye Sherry Li](https://crd.lbl.gov/divisions/amcr/applied-mathematics-dept/scalable-solvers/members/staff-members/xiaoye-li/).
+This is summer a project at [Lawrence Berkeley National Lab](https://www.lbl.gov) with scalable solvers group Led by [Dr. Xiaoye Sherry Li](https://crd.lbl.gov/divisions/amcr/applied-mathematics-dept/scalable-solvers/members/staff-members/xiaoye-li/).